oracle/node-oracledb/doc/src/api_manual/connection.rst

     a value of ``null``.
 See :ref:`End-to-end Tracing, Mid-tier Authentication, and Auditing <endtoend>`.

-    It is available with Oracle 12c.
+    It is available from Oracle 12c onwards.

-.. attribute:: connection.ecId
+.. attribute:: connection.ecid

     .. versionadded:: 5.3